Tommy Asher: Notts County

-In 1954, Asher joined Notts County and played there for 5 years.
+In 1954, Asher joined Notts County and played there for five years.
 In that time, he made 31 first-team appearances and scored 4 goals.
-To build up his confidence and ability, the club's coaches urged Asher to play in the team's reserve team before his debut.
-He spent three seasons with the reserves, before making his senior debut in a home game against Swansea Town (as they were then) in September 1957.
-Notts were beaten 4–2, but gained revenge in the return fixture a week later, winning 3-1, with Tommy scoring the first of his four goals for the Magpies.
-He continued to be a squad player for until 1959 when he left the magpies to join Peterborough United.
+The club's coaches urged Asher to play in the reserve team before his debut to build his confidence and ability.
+He spent three seasons with the reserves before making his senior debut in a home game against Swansea Town (as they were then) in September 1957.
+Notts were beaten 4–2 but gained revenge in the return fixture a week later, winning 3–1, with Tommy scoring the first of his four goals for the Magpies.
+He remained a squad player until 1959 when he left the Magpies to join Peterborough United.

 Peterborough United

-Asher then dropped out of League football and moved to non League club Peterborough United, in 1959.
+Asher dropped out of League football and moved to non-League club Peterborough United in 1959.
 At the time, they competed in the Midland League.
-Due to the sheer brilliance of rival inside forward Dennis Emery, Asher struggled to forge a first team position so competed frequently for the reserves.
-He was described as "a clever little player who certainly knew how to score" and he showed that during his one and only season for the Posh as he scored 30 goals.
+Due to the sheer brilliance of rival inside forward Dennis Emery, Asher struggled to forge a first-team position, so they competed frequently for the reserves.
+He was described as "a clever little player who certainly knew how to score," he showed that during his only season for the Posh when he scored 30 goals.
 He was a prolific goal scorer for the reserves and even scored 4 goals in one match against Harwich & Parkeston on 10 October 1959 in the Eastern Counties League.

 He made two first-team appearances for the Posh, the first a 2–1 loss against Ashington.
-Asher kept his place for the next Posh game, away at Spennymoor Town, which Posh won 3–1, but it proved to be his final first-team game for the club as he left at the end of the season to join Illkeston Town.
+Asher kept his place for the next Posh game, away at Spennymoor Town, which Posh won 3–1.
+However, it proved to be his final first-team game for the club as he left at the end of the season to join Ilkeston Town.

-Illkeston Town
+Ilkeston Town

 After spending just one season at the Posh, he returned to Nottinghamshire to join Ilkeston Town in the Central Alliance League in 1960.
 He joined up with the squad just before the start of the 1960/61 season and scored the winning goal on his debut in an away win against Nottingham Forest.
-His footballing artistry was seen at first hand but not frequently enough which resulted in his release in 1961.
+His footballing artistry was seen firsthand but not frequently enough, which resulted in his release in 1961.
 His final appearance was against Sutton Town on 14 October 1961.
-Asher went on to appear for Ransome & Marles, Grantham Town and Eastwood Town before playing for his final full-time club, Keyworth United in 1966.
+Asher went on to appear for Ransome & Marles, Grantham Town and Eastwood Town before playing for his final full-time club, Keyworth United, in 1966.

 Personal life

-In 1957, aged 21, he married Glennis May Asher.
+In 1957, at the age of 21, he married Glennis May Asher.
 They had three children together: Neil, Tracey and Sally.
 Their children are Tom, Poppy, Milly, Charlotte, Alex, Jack and Katie.
 Towards the end of his life, he became a great-grandad to Kieran and Evie-May.

 Death

-Tommy Asher died at the age of 80 on 11 March 2017 in his home in Gotham, Nottinghamshire.
+Tommy Asher died at 80 on 11 March 2017 in his home in Gotham, Nottinghamshire.